 At The Palm Tree House, our Ayurvedic Healing Retreat offers four Ayurvedic treatments offer by our experienced Ayurvedic practitioners.
 Treatments are administered in our special Ayurvedic spa Shala and utilize the best oils and herbs that are essential for a profound healing experience.
 Our Ayurveda retreat in Bali can be booked at any time of the year and is suitable for all levels.
 This healing retreat is perfect for anyone looking for a more therapeutic experience to add to their retreat week in Bali.

-We invite you to come and experience for yourself our award winning Bali retreat.
-If it’s time to fill up your cup and shrug off all the roles that you wear and all the balls you juggle in your busy life, we’d love to pamper you.
-From transformational yoga and meditation classes, to exhilarating surf lessons in the warm waters of Bali, fun fitness in our tropical gardens to restorative healing and pampering sessions, how much or little you do is all up to you.
+We invite you to experience our award winning Bali yoga retreat.
+If it’s time to fill up your cup and reconnect with yourself on a deeper level, we’d love to help you rejuvenate, unwind, reawaken and experience the very best of Bali.
+Dive into transformational yoga and meditation classes, exhilarating surf lessons in the warm waters of Bali, fun Bali fitness retreat classes and restorative Bali healing retreat sessions.
+How much or little you do is all up to you.